 In the modern diet, the ratio of Omega 6 to 3 can be as distorted as 20:1 (trans fats, and processed vegetable fats being to blame for this).
 Views vary, but most agree that the ratio should be between 5:1 and 3:1.

 Hemp seed oil is known to contain up to 5% of pure GLA, a much higher concentration than any other plant.
+GLA has been shown to reduce inflammation in the body.

 Understanding Fats and Essential Fatty Acids